 FT / PT

-As these are employment-based learning courses, students will require the support of their employer to successfully complete the qualification.
-Students need a mentor in the workplace to support them with their studies.
+As these are employment-based learning courses, you will require the support of your employer to successfully complete the qualification.
+You will also need a mentor in the workplace to support you with your studies.
 These courses emphasise multi-agency working, helping to create a workforce committed to joint working and improving standards of care for children.

-For those students who successfully complete the Foundation degree, and who are interested in progressing their studies within the field of children’s care and learning they can progress on to the BA (Hons) Children’s Care Learning and Development.
-We welcome applications from any student who has achieved 240 credits in higher education (120 credits at level 5) e.g. A Foundation degree related to early years practice.
+If you successfully complete the Foundation degree and are interested in progressing with your studies within the field of children’s care and learning, you can continue on to the BA (Hons) Children’s Care Learning and Development, or the BA (Hons) Applied Care Practice (Children and Families).
+We welcome applications from anyone that has achieved 240 credits in higher education (120 credits at level 5) e.g. Foundation degree related to early years practice.